 By the end of September 1980, St Jude’s had one full time student.
 By Christmas, we had 6.
 In those first years, Mr. Gore was the principal, Director, teacher, janitor, bus driver, and lunch lady!
 Fred and Bonnie, while raising their own young family, knew that the Waterloo Region needed St. Jude’s School and put everything on the line to begin this dream.

-In the 1980’s there was only St. Jude’s School.
-St. Jude’s was located on Phillip Street in Waterloo.
-St. Jude’s had grown for a decade and was well known in the Waterloo Region for its exceptional work with bright/gifted students who experience learning disabilities.
-During the 80’s the word spread that St. Jude’s was a school where discipline, respect for authority, great teaching and small classes of motivated students were the norm.
+Located on Philip Street in Waterloo, St. Jude’s had grown for a decade and was well known in the Waterloo Region for its exceptional work with bright/gifted students who experience learning disabilities.
+During the 80’s the word spread that St. Jude’s was a school where great teaching, small class sizes, and motivated students were the norm.